Insurance Office of America Data Breach Exposes Social Security Numbers

 Join the Lawsuit

-The breach was the result of a ransomware attack attributed to the DAIXIN Team, a known cybercriminal group.
 According to a disclosure filed with the Maine Attorney General, the incident occurred after IOA fell victim to a phishing email attack, allowing unauthorized access to internal systems between June 25 and June 30, 2025.

-On July 2, 2025, the DAIXIN Team claimed responsibility on the dark web, stating they had obtained more than 100,000 internal documents and threatened to publish them.
+On July 2, 2025, the DAIXIN Team, a cybercriminal group known for targeting healthcare and insurance organizations, claimed responsibility on the dark web, stating they had obtained more than 100,000 internal documents and threatened to publish them.
+The attackers reportedly accessed and potentially acquired files containing sensitive personal information, including full names, Social Security numbers, and other personally identifiable information (PII).

 Insurance Office of America's response

-Upon discovering the breach, IOA immediately launched a comprehensive investigation with external cybersecurity experts to contain the threat and secure its network.
+Upon discovering the breach, IOA launched a comprehensive investigation with external cybersecurity experts to contain the threat and secure its network.
 The company undertook a detailed review of the compromised files to determine the scope of the data accessed and worked with affected clients and partners before notifying individuals.

 To support those impacted, IOA is offering complimentary 24-month credit monitoring and identity protection services through Epiq.
 These services include credit monitoring, VantageScore credit reports, Social Security number monitoring, dark web surveillance, change of address monitoring, and up to $1 million in identity theft insurance with no deductible.